How to Clean Leather Boots

 Avoiding dirt on your leather boots is the best way to ensure they last long.
 PeopleImages / Getty Images

-The best way to keep your leather boots clean is to prevent them from getting dirty in the first place.
-Before you wear them, spray them with a protective water-repellent coating.
+Now, the best way to keep your leather boots and shoes clean is to prevent them from getting dirty in the first place.
+Be proactive.
+To protect them from moisture and salt stains, spray them with a protective or water-repellent coating.

 Advertisement